balaji-g42/balaji-g42/README.md

 - 👋 Hi, I’m @balaji-g42
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning Flutter and Python
-- 📫 How to reach me balaji@omnicuris.com
+- 📫 How to reach me balajig4292@gmail.com

 <!---
 balaji-g42/balaji-g42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.